liberland/laws/drafting/drafts/misdemeanor-law.md

   c) Causing needless conflicts by spreading rumours, behaving rudely, or failing to cooperate where a reasonable person would cooperate,

   d) Failing to be courteous and helpful when there is no apparent reason not to be.

+### Title 2: Misdemeanors Against Public Order

+#### Article 6: Dangerous Driving or Machine Use

+1. Any individual who operates a vehicle, machine, or rides an animal in a manner that poses a risk or actually endangers others shall be subject to a penalty.
+2. The penalty shall range from 50 to 50,000 LLM, depending on the level of danger posed by their actions and the actual consequences that ensue.

+#### Article 7: Rowdy Behavior

+1. Individuals who engage in rowdy, immoral, or disruptive behavior that severely disrupts public order in Liberland or tarnishes Liberland's reputation in public shall be subject to a penalty.
+2. The penalty shall range from 50 to 1,000 LLM per individual, depending on the severity of the disruption and the nature and impact of the damage caused.

 ### Title 2: Disciplinary Offenses